fisheries.RmdThis vignette discusses the use of an alternative parameterization of

 population here, the ‘total’ and ‘pop’ output tables are identical.
 The

-ones you really care about are catchforeall
+ones you really care about are catchforeall which are all

-which are the last
+the predictions, catchsavetotal which are the last

-predictions, and catchsavetotalmean
+tsave predictions, and catchsavetotalmean

-which is the average of the last tsave
+which is the average of the last tsave predictions.

 hratevec=seq(0,1,length.out=30)